 We attract men and women who seek careers in the Fire Service and provide the training and organizational structure for them to succeed.
 We set a high bar for those accepted into our department, we require commitment and loyalty, we coach for success, and we are flexible but firm in requiring shifts of work.
-We pay only a stipend, and we encourage competition and testing for full time paid fire departments in and around our area.
-We have an annual success rate of 15-20% of our membership being hired into career jobs at other departments.
-Nine staff were hired in the first 7 months of 2015.
-That is success.
+We pay only a stipend, and we encourage competition and testing for paid, full-time career positions with fire departments in the Puget Sound area, and around the country.
+On an annual basis, 15% to 20% of our volunteers are hired into career positions at other fire departments.